 Employment Law: Discrimination Is Illegal

-If you are being harassed or discriminated against at work because of your race, gender, age, religious beliefs, or other protected areas, there are state and federal laws to protect you.
+If you are being harassed or discriminated against at work, in housing matters (rental or purchase), or in any place of public accommodation, because of your race, gender, age, religious beliefs, or other protected areas, there are state and federal laws to protect you.
 Let us help you obtain the relief and compensation you deserve.
 And, if you’re not sure if the way you’re being treated is legal, please contact us with your questions.

 Workplace discrimination and harassment is illegal under both state and federal law.
 ZuppkeLaw has the experience and tenacity to help you fight back.
 For several decades, ZuppkeLaw has been helping employees regain dignity lost by abusive employers.
 We don’t take these cases lightly.
 If you are trapped in a hostile workplace environment because of your race, gender, or other protected status, please give us a call.
 There’s no charge for the consultation, and we almost always handle these cases on a contingency fee basis.